C4b1nb0yEnterprise/Remote-Rotom/README.md

 I am writing this bot in my spare time, for fun and to learn more about nodejs.
 So, this code will be far from being „good“ and needs every support it can get 🙃 please feel free to contribute in any way by opening a PR or creating an issue!

 ## Open Tasks
 - Test/optimize messages for many devices.
+Still limited to max 25 devices on rotom instance...
 - Implement unlimited job selection/pagination for more than 25 jobs.
 - Check for Rotom authentication process (currently tested without restrictions).
 - Add Dragonite support.